MickWest/sitrec/docs/FileRehosting.md

             });
 ```

-This is called via Rehoster.rehostFile, which returns a promise
+This is called via FileManager.rehoster.rehostFile, which returns a promise
 ```javascript
     rehostFile(filename, data) {
         var promise = this.rehostFilePromise(filename, data)